chang55245/TraceAtlas/develop.md

 1. fix the complexity threshold and complexity computation
 2. add the iterative merging
 3. visualize the results, before and after merging
+4. will iterating in the original node graph cause problem during merging while removing the merged nodes?